AradhyaSingh042/formflow/README.md

 # FormFlow

 FormFlow is a multi-step form application designed for real-time collaboration and enhanced user experience.
-The project leverages modern frontend technologies such as Next.js, Tailwind CSS, Zustand/Redux (or Context API), ShadCN UI, and Framer Motion to deliver a polished and responsive application.
+The project leverages modern frontend technologies such as Next.js, Tailwind CSS, Zustand, React Hook Form ShadCN UI, and Framer Motion to deliver a polished and responsive application.

 ---